 - Refinance the mortgage or loan in one party's name only.
 This would require the party who refinances to have good enough credit to qualify for a new loan or access to another co-signer.

-- Sell the home or vehicle and pay off the loan (or split the proceeds).
-This usually isn't an attractive option if the property is worth less than the loan amount.
+- Sell the home or vehicle and pay off the lender (split the proceeds).
+This usually is not an attractive option if the property is worth less than the loan amount.

-- One party keeps the home or car and makes the payments until the loan is paid off.
+- One party keeps the home or car and makes the mortgage payments or car payments until they are paid off.
 This arrangement would require the party who walks away from the property to be comfortable staying on the loan until it is paid off.

 - Let the bank repossess the home or car.
-This option negatively affects both parties' credit scores and is not recommended.
+This option negatively affects both parties' credit scores and is not often chosen.